kartik-v/dependent-dropdown/README.md

 `No data found`.

 ##### idParam
-_string_ the name of the parameter that returns the `id` value for each list item via json response.
+_string_ the name of the parameter that returns the `id` value for each list option item via json response.
 Defaults to `id`.

 ##### nameParam
-_string_ the name of the parameter that returns the `name` value for each list item via json response.
+_string_ the name of the parameter that returns the `name` value for each list option item via json response.
 Defaults to `name`.

 ### Plugin Events
 The plugin supports these events: